-This “Tender Moment” Archival Re-creation is hand painted with the same Pastel colors as the original for a beautiful representation of the Original Pastel Painting.
+This “Tender Moment” Archival Digital Re-creation is hand painted with the same Pastel colors as the original for a beautiful Archival Digital Fine Art of the Original Pastel Painting.
 The layering of pastels brings the “Tender Moment” to the status of a Unique Work of Art.

 After six hours after studying these incredible creatures this moment happened.
 Using pastels to create the stripes was a time consuming and intense process that took over three months.
 Many layers of pastel had to be applied to finally get the crisp lines of the stripes.
 The pastel pigments had to be built up from medium to dark so that the end color had the underlying layers of color that gave a rich natural look to the finished painting.